lanny105/Stocksearch-web/README.md

 # Stocksearch-web
-an LAMP web project for stock search
+an LAMP web project for stock search, mainly in javascrpt, ajax, bootstrap.